 (c) Educators may accrue PDPs through an educator-designed professional development activity that satisfies Department guidelines.

-(3) An educator also may choose to accrue professional development points in the following ways, as part of an individual professional development plan which receives any approvals necessary under the provisions of 603 CMR 44.04:

-(a) Achieving a passing score on a content-specific test approved by the Board will earn an educator 90 PDPs in the content area of the license.

-(b) Achieving a passing score on a performance assessment approved by the Board will earn an educator 120 PDPs, 90 in the content area of the license and 30 in pedagogy.
+(3) An educator also may choose to accrue professional development points by achieving a passing score on a performance assessment approved by the Board.
+This activity will earn an educator 120 PDPs, 90 in the content area of the license and 30 in pedagogy.

-(c) Taking the Mathematics Content Assessment will earn an educator 20 PDPs in the mathematics content area.

 (4) The Department shall develop and maintain a registry of professional development providers in order to facilitate access to information about professional development programs.